Milkdown/milkdown/gh-pages/pages/guide/getting-started/index.md

 ## First editor

-We have some pieces for you to create a very minimal editor:
+We have some pieces of code for you to create a very minimal editor:

 > **We use [material icon](https://fonts.google.com/icons) and [Roboto Font](https://fonts.google.com/specimen/Roboto) in our theme**.
 > Make sure to include them for having the best experience.